Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 5. Rewrite takes much longer than expected

-6. Team carries forward problems from old system
+6. Team carries forward problems from the old system (often including the people who created them)

 7. New system launches with bugs and missing features

 How to avoid it: Favor incremental evolution over big rewrites.
 Identify the most valuable or problematic parts of your system and extract or rewrite those first.
 Ship them to production.
 Learn from the experience.
 Then tackle the next piece.
-This approach maintains business continuity while making steady progress.
+This approach maintains business continuity while making steady progress — and it lets you demonstrate value along the way, which keeps stakeholders engaged.

 The Path Forward